-Which Refinancing Option is Right for You?
+Which Refinancing Option is Best for You?

-Lowering Your Payments
+Reducing Your Monthly Payments

 Are you wanting to cash out some of your home equity with your refinance?
-Maybe you're planning a special vacation; you need to pay tuition for your college-bound child; or you plan to renovate your home.
-With this in mind, you'll want to get a loan above the remaining balance of your existing mortgage loan.With this goal, you want You might not have an increase in your mortgage payemnt, though, if you have had your existing loan for a while, and/or your interest rate is high.
+It could be you need to update your kitchen, take care of your college kid's tuition, or take your family on a dream vacation.
+With this in mind, you'll need to find a loan higher than the balance remaining on your present mortgage loan.So you'll want to find a loan for a higher number than the balance remaining on your existing mortgage.
+You may not increase your monthly payemnt, however, if you've had your current mortgage loan for a while, and/or your interest rate is high.

 Consolidating Your Debt